 Real-life attack scenarios:

-Malicious actors might manipulate the model’s behavior by subtly altering the input data (evasion attack) or by strategically positioning/manipulating data during model training (data poisoning attack).
+Malicious actors might manipulate the model’s behavior by subtly altering the input data (evasion attack) or by strategically positioning and manipulating data during model training (data poisoning attack).

 Mitigation:

-To test datasets, introduce a wide variety of real-world examples and adversarial examples.
+Introduce a wide variety of real-world examples and adversarial examples to test datasets.

 Establish a comprehensive testing framework that encompasses unit tests, integration tests, penetration tests, and adversarial tests.